isabelcosta/fourth-personal-website/README.md

 - `src/posts` folder contains all the blog posts as `.md` files
 - `.eleventy.js` contains the logic of the blog post collections
 - ...

+### Branches

+- `source` has the source code of the website
+- `master` has the files that result from building the website and that will be used by GitHub Pages